-I was asked by Farrow and Ball to pick my favourite new colour, from their collection of nine.
+I was asked by Farrow and Ball to pick my favourite colour, from their collection.

 For those who know me, it probably came as no surprise, that I gravitated towards the one with a pinky hue.